Extension and averaging operators for finite fields: Proof of Theorem (Averaging Theorems)

 and

-The inequality (\ref{first1}) follows from Plancherel, the decay assumption of $d\sigma$, and the definition of $K.$ On the other hand, the inequality (\ref{second2}) follows from Young's inequality and the observation that $\|\widehat{K}\|_{L^\infty({\mathbb F_q^d},dx)}\lesssim q.$ Thus, the proof of Lemma \ref{Carbery} is complete. \end{proof}
+The inequality (\ref{first1}) follows from the Plancherel theorem, the size assumption of $|(d\sigma)^\vee|$, and the definition of $K.$ On the other hand, the inequality (\ref{second2}) follows from Young's inequality and the observation that $\|\widehat{K}\|_{L^\infty({\mathbb F_q^d},dx)}\lesssim q.$ Thus, the proof of Lemma \ref{Carbery} is complete. \end{proof}